Join us on Sunday, August 14, 2022 –8th annual SkyRide, presented by Independent Health.

 Pricing & Registration

-For those who are able and willing to go above and beyond to support better biking in Buffalo and Western New York.
-Champion riders have access to a champions tent, receive a thank you gift, and have their name listed on our website.
+Champion – $100 For those able and willing to go above and beyond to support safer streets.
+In addition to bottled water and snacks, Champions receive a thank-you gift and their name listed on the SkyRide website.

 Children under age 18 must be joined by a parent or guardian at all times.
-Please note that food and merchandise are not included with registration.
-Registration rates increase by $5 on April 15, May 15, July 15 and August 1, 2020.
+Please note that, aside from snacks, fruit and bottled water, vendor food and merchandise are not included with registration.

-GObike Buffalo Members: please log in to our member database while registering to receive discounts.
+GObike Buffalo Members: You MUST log in to our member database while registering to receive your member discount.
+It is then automatically applied at checkout.

 Yes, helmets are required.
 There are affordable options at most bike shops and stores around town.
-If you’re having trouble getting a helmet, we may be able to assist in helping acquire one for the ride.
+If you’re having trouble getting a helmet, we may be able to assist in helping acquire one for the ride through our partnership with Independent Health.

 Yes, please bring your family!
 Riders age 10 and older are allowed to ride independently on all routes with an accompanying adult.
 Due to safety concerns, children under 10 years old cannot ride themselves and must be under their parent’s conveyance–i.e., riding in a child seat, trailer, tag-along, cargo bikes, etc.